thounda/mars-dashboard/README.md

 `yarn install`

 \*\*If you don’t have yarn installed globally, follow their installation documentation here according to your operating system: https://yarnpkg.com/lang/en/docs/install

+## Prior to running the `yarn install` command, You need to install the following packages first:

+_- Express_
+_- Body-parser_
+_- Dotenv_
+_- immutable.js_

+**You can install them using the following command:**
+`yarn add immutable Express Body-parser Dotenv`

+or

+`npm install immutable Express Body-parser Dotenv`

+After that run the command `yarn start` or `npm start` in your project's terminal (CLI).

+Usually, there shouldn't be any conflicts.
+You can use either NPM or Yarn.
+However,If there are conflicts, try removing the package.lock and node_modules folder and install the packages again.

+## Note: If you are more comfortable using npm you can use it instead of yarn.

 2. Next you'll need a NASA developer API key in order to access the API endpoints.
 To do that, go here: https://api.nasa.gov/.
 If you want to simply look around at what api endpoints NASA offers, you can use their provided DEMO_KEY to do this.